DHBW-FN-TIT20/know-where-you-go/CodingGuidelines.md

 # Coding Guidelines - React Typescript

 ## Names
-1. Do not use "I" as a prefix for interface names.
-2. Do not use "_" as a prefix for private properties.
+1. Do not use "_" as a prefix for private properties.
-3. Use whole words in names when possible.
+2. Use whole words in names when possible.
-4. Give folders/files/components/functions unique names.
+3. Give folders/files/components/functions unique names.

 Style | Category
 --- | ---
-PascalCase | class / interface / type / enum / decorator / type parameters / component files
+PascalCase | class / enum / decorator / component files
 camelCase | variable / parameter / function / method / property / module alias / folder names + non-component files
 CONSTANT_CASE | global constant values (declared on module level; if the value can be instantiated more than once it must use camelCase)

 ## Components
 1. 1 file per logical component.
 2. Filename should match the component name.
-Interfaces for that component shall be called `<ComponentName>Props` and `<ComponentName>State`.

 ## `null` and `undefined`
 1. Use **undefined**.
 Do not use null.

 ## Comments
 1. Use JSDoc-style comments (`/** JSDoc */`) for functions, interfaces, enums, and classes.
+   1. Specify all function attribute/parameter types
-   1. Only specify function attributes/parameters if they are not self-explanatory.
+   2. Only specify function attributes/parameters with text if they are not self-explanatory.
 2. Use single line comments (`// line comment`) for implementation comments.
 3. Write comments only if they add value.
 Do not comment for the sake of commenting.
    > What comments are needed so that another developer understands the code?<br/>
    > Keep in mind: The comments are the projects documentation.
 If the code is not self-explanatory, it should be refactored/commented.

-## When to use `any`
-1. Use `unknown`

 ## Style
 1. Use arrow functions over anonymous function expressions.